Reading time: 4 minutes

 - Age Pension and super benefits: How do they interact?

 When it comes to the super system, reaching age 60 triggers an important change.
-It means you can withdraw you super benefits more easily and most people pay no tax.
+It means you can withdraw you super benefits more easily and for most people it is tax-free.

 This represents a big change from the tax position if you withdraw your benefits before age 60, as tax is usually payable on some part of your super benefit.